AbdyyEee/Miitopia-But-Harder/README.md

 Drag the `romfs` from the extracted zip into that folder. <br> <br>
 Now you can launch Miitopia and play the mod.

+# Want to contribute?
+Just edit a csv and make a pull request lol.

 # Credits
 Ram2424: Helped a lot with balancing stats for enemies. <br> <br>